The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 I wasn't bullied.
 I wasn't actively excluded.
 I was just... there.
 Present but invisible.
 Eating on that wall while hundreds of kids around me formed friendships that seemed to happen automatically, like some social magic I hadn't been taught.

-High School: Three Best Friends, No One Else
+High School: 2-3 Best Friends, No One Else

 Things got better in high school.
 Sort of.

-I found my people—three best friends who really knew me.
+I found my people—two, maybe three best friends who really knew me.
 We were close.
 The kind of close where you could show up at each other's houses unannounced, where you had inside jokes nobody else understood, where you knew each other's families.

-But that was it.
-Just them.
+But beyond Paula and those two or three friends?
+That was it.
 No wider social circle.
 No casual friends.
 No "let me introduce you to some people" moments that expanded my network.
 While other kids seemed to navigate multiple friend groups, I had my tiny bubble and nothing beyond it.

 University of Oregon: Thousands of People, One Friend